kevonc/kevoncheung.com/content/articles/20210424-prerequisite-audience-building.md

 ---
-title: "You can't grow an audience without these"
+title: You can't grow an audience without these
-date: "2021-04-24"
+date: '2021-04-24'
-category: "marketing"
+meta_description: ''
-meta_description: ""
+slug: prerequisite-audience-building
-slug: "prerequisite-audience-building"
+topic: marketing
 ---

 When it comes to audience building on Twitter, it comes down to producing high-quality content to attract readers.
 We call it - writing tweet threads to get followers.